WiIIiam278/HuskClaims/docs/Config.md

     trust_tag_use_permission: true
     # The prefix to use when specifying a LuckPerms group trust tag (e.g. /trust #role/groupname)
     trust_tag_prefix: role/
+  plan:
+    # Whether to hook into Plan to display claim analytics
+    enabled: true
   husk_homes:
     # Whether to hook into HuskHomes for claim teleportation and home restriction
     enabled: true